 Is the password stored anywhere?

 No, that would reduce the security of the password.
-It exists in memory long enough to set the value on user and the service and then it is cleared.
+It exists in memory long enough to set the value on the user and the service and then it is cleared.

 There is no storage of the password anywhere other than how Windows stores passwords.

 We are going to use our own account with a rotating password.
-When we rotate the password for the account that we use for the Chocolatey Management Service, what do we need to do?
+When we rotate the password for the account that we use for the Chocolatey Central Management Service, what do we need to do?

-Like with any service that uses rotating passwords, you will need to redeploy the service or go into the services management console and update the password.
+Like with any service that uses rotating passwords, you will need to redeploy the service or go into the Services Management console and update the password.
 As it is much faster to deploy out that update, you can do something like choco upgrade chocolatey-management-service -y --params="'/Username:domain\account'" --package-parameters-sensitive="'/Password:newpassword'" --force (the --force ensures the code is redeployed).

 Tell me more about the Chocolatey managed password.